 My first-cousin Lottie Williams, Aunt Ora’s daughter, now deceased, was the mayor of Velda City, Missouri, a suburb of St. Louis, for several years.
 For a time it was believed that Oprah Winfrey was my second-cousin.
 On conducted genealogy research someone had concluded that Oprah’s grandmother Arah Townsend Winfrey and my grandpa Will were brother and sister, but that was not corroborated by any other source and has since been proven not to be true.

 During Barack Obama’s last year in office, Lester got to meet him and shake his hand.
-POTUS was in the South Bend area, and an acquaintance of my uncle thought that Barack would be interested in meeting someone who was 108-years-old (at the time).
+POTUS was in the South Bend area, and 2nd District Congressman Lynn Coleman, who knows my uncle, thought that Barack would be interested in meeting someone who was 108-years-old (at the time) and a living grandson of a slave.
 They made it happen.
-If I can locate the video that someone took of the encounter, I will post it here.
+If I can figure out how to transfer the video that someone took of the encounter, I will post it here.

 People have asked me what is the secret of Lester’s amazing longevity?
 I don’t have a clue.
 The man is not even ailing and seems to be in remarkable health, in spite of his age.
 Lester maintains a vegetable garden at his home, and for exercise, he rides his bicycle every day.
 He’s not doddering but still has his mind and wits about him.
 Is it just good genes, good living, what?
 I don’t know.
 All I can say is, More power to him!
 I just hope I can follow his example.